kjosenenko/rails_project/spec.md

         Listings > Bids(new)
 - [x] Include form display of validation errors (form URL e.g. /recipes/new) NEEDED ON BIDS UPDATE
-        Errors displayed on forms for: signup, login,
+        Errors displayed on forms for: signup, login, edit, new

 Confirm:
 - [ ] The application is pretty DRY